-The problem is that the controller object will start to violate the single responsibility principle making future changes to the code base difficult and error-prone.
-Generally, the only types of logic you should have in your controller are:
+The problem with this is that the controller object will start to violate the single responsibility principle, making future changes to the codebase difficult and prone to errors.

 - Rendering/redirecting.
-Rendering the result (html, xml, json, etc.) or redirecting, as appropriate.
+Rendering the result (HTML, XML, JSON, etc.) or redirecting, as appropriate.

-This can manifest itself in a number of ways.
-One is overuse of conditional logic in views.
-As a simple example, consider a case where we have a
+This unwieldy mix of HTML and Ruby can manifest itself in a number of ways, one of which is the overuse of conditional logic in views.
+As a simple example, consider a case in which we have a

 <h3> Welcome, <% if current_user %> <%= current_user.name %> <% else %> Guest <% end %> </h3>